 Ability to be exposed to the hazards of wet and slippery floors.

 Ability to be exposed to hazards of chemicals, toxic and nontoxic fumes, dust, excessive heat, and high noise levels.

 Ability to operate a motor vehicle.

-Candidates will be required to present a copy of a valid Massachusetts class "D" operator's license and a copy of driving history record from the Massachusetts Registry of Motor Vehicles.
+Candidates will be required to have a Massachusetts class "D" or greater motor vehicle operator's license or out-of-state equivalent.
+You must present a copy of your driving history record from the Massachusetts Registry of Motor Vehicles.

 Ability to pass a pre-placement physical.

 Ability to establish and maintain harmonious working relationships and deal tactfully with general public.

 Successful experience interacting with culturally diverse populations.